ueno-llc/react-native-starter/docs/PUBLISHING.md

 Go to **Build** in the sidebar, select your branch for example **master** and click the gear icon in the top right corner.

-Change the **Shared Scheme** to `react-native-starter` (or the name of your scheme), do not select *build-env*.
+Change the **Shared Scheme** to `react-native-starter` (or the name of your scheme).
 Make sure you turn off **Automatically increment build number**.
 It is recommended to run the tests before each build, but I left it as optional.

 <img src="./images/_ci_appcenter_build_app_ios.png" alt="Configure the build"  />